TL; DR

 It’s particularly promising when anxiety has a somatic or trauma-linked component—something that traditional talk therapy can struggle to resolve.
 That’s why it’s such a powerful tool for performance blocks: it addresses the source, not just the surface.

-What EMDR Sessions for Performance Look Like
+What Do EMDR Sessions for Performance Anxiety Look Like?

 EMDR for performance anxiety doesn’t look that different from trauma work—but the targets are specific to the individual’s performance history.
 Identify the targets:

-• The most disturbing past memory connected to the anxiety (e.g., falling off in the show ring, feeling humiliated during a team talk, missing the shot on the court or the field)
+- The most disturbing past memory connected to the anxiety (e.g., falling off in the show ring, feeling humiliated during a team talk, missing the shot on the court or the field)

-• The current trigger (e.g., entering the ring, seeing an audience)
+- The current trigger (e.g., entering the ring, seeing an audience)

-• The negative belief (e.g., “I’ll fail again,” “I’m not good enough”)
+- The negative belief (e.g., “I’ll fail again,” “I’m not good enough”)

-• The desired belief (e.g., “I can handle pressure,” “I’m capable and calm”)
+- The desired belief (e.g., “I can handle pressure,” “I’m capable and calm”)

 Then we process those experiences—often with surprisingly rapid results.
 Many clients begin noticing a shift in just a few sessions.

 Performance anxiety doesn’t mean you’re weak.
 It doesn’t mean you haven’t trained hard enough or visualized the right way.
 It often means there’s an old story playing in the background—one your brain hasn’t finished processing.
-EMDR helps close that loop.
-It helps you stop bracing and start trusting—yourself, your body, and your ability to perform under pressure.
+EMDR with Gray Horse Counseling can help you close that loop.
+It helps you stop bracing and start trusting yourself, your body, and your ability to perform under pressure.
 So whether you’re in the saddle or on the stage, remember: you don’t need to push through performance anxiety.
 You can process it.

-Other Services Offered with Gray Horse Counseling
+Other Services Gray Horse Counseling Provides in Virginia

 References